 Constitutional structure and position of IHL in domestic law

 The executive branch consists of the Queen of England (represented by a Governor-General) as the Chief of State and of a cabinet headed by a Prime Minister.
-The Westminster-style bicameral Parliament consists of the Queen of England (represented by the Governor-General), an appointed Senate and an elected House of Assembly.
-The higher levels of jurisdiction are the Supreme Court for The Bahamas, the Court of Appeal for The Bahamas and Her Majesty in Council (Privy Council).
+The Westminster-style bicameral Parliament consists of the Queen of England (represented by the Governor-General), an appointed Senate and an elected House of Representatives.
+The higher levels of jurisdiction are the Eastern Caribbean Supreme Court (which actually comprises two courts: the High Court of Justice and the Court of Appeal) and Her Majesty in Council (Privy Council).

-Section 2 of the Constitution provides that the Constitution is the supreme law of The Bahamas and that if any law is inconsistent with it, the Constitution shall prevail to the extent of the inconsistency.
+Section 2 of the Constitution provides that the Constitution is the supreme law of Antigua and Barbuda and that if any law is inconsistent with it, the Constitution shall prevail to the extent of the inconsistency.
 The Constitution contains no rules on the ratification of treaties.
-Legal sources in the Bahamas include acts adopted by Parliament, UK laws (that is: laws that were in effect immediately before 10 July 1973 and laws made before that day and coming into operation on or after that day that have not been repealed, but which may have been amended by the Governor-General before 10 July 1974) and English common law.
+Legal sources in Antigua and Barbuda include acts adopted by Parliament, UK laws and regulations (those that were in effect immediately before 31 October 1981 and that have not been repealed, but that may have been amended by the Governor-General before 1 November 1982) and English common law.

 Full text of the Constitution: